 |Category||Replaced with the post categories (comma separated)|

 |Primary category||Replaced with the primary category of the post/page|

 |Term title||Replaced with the term name|

 |Search phrase||Replaced with the current search phrase|

 |Separator||The separator defined in your theme’s wp_title() tag.|

 The following sample of variables requires a better understanding of SEO.
-If you’re unsure how to use these advanced variables, we advise you not to use them.
-You can learn more about SEO, in our online Yoast SEO academy courses.
+If you’re unsure how to use these advanced variables, then we advise you not to use them.
+You can learn more about SEO through our online Yoast SEO academy courses.

 |Post type (singular)||Replaced with the content type single label|